Bully (album): Tracks 10–18

-Promotion
+Promotion and release

+October 2024 – March 2025: Announcement and Bully V1

-On October 25, 2024, West made the album available for pre-order on his website in vinyl and CD formats, alongside a Bully themed merch collection.
-He previewed new songs while DJing at the 1 Oak club in Tokyo on January 19, 2025, with two being remixes of Future's "Lil Demon" and "Magic Don Juan" and another being an untitled track.
-After appearing with his wife Bianca Censori at the 67th Annual Grammy Awards on February 3, West played more songs at the event's after party, including one with a chorus from his daughter North.
+On October 25, 2024, West made Bully available for pre-order on his website, Yeezy, in vinyl and CD formats, alongside a Bully themed merchandise collection, including t-shirts with the album cover on the front, an image from the short film, and a cap with "Bully" written in Japanese.
+He previewed new songs while DJing at the 1 Oak club in Tokyo on January 19, 2025, with two being remixes of Future's "Lil Demon" and "Magic Don Juan" (2024) and another being an untitled track.
+After appearing with his wife Bianca Censori at the 67th Annual Grammy Awards on February 3, West played more songs at the event's after party, including one with a chorus from his daughter, North.

 In a February 2025 interview with Justin LaBoy, West said Bully would feature AI vocals.
-To demonstrate its capabilities, he ran Lil RT's debut single "60 Miles" through a voice model meant to mimic himself, which Lil RT's mother approved of despite never being informed that West would use her son's vocals.
-West's choice to use AI was overwhelmingly criticized, which he responded to by comparing it to Auto-Tune, a technology that faced similar backlash before becoming widely accepted in music.
+To demonstrate its capabilities, he ran Lil RT's debut single "60 Miles" through a voice model meant to mimic himself, which Lil RT's mother approved of despite never being informed beforehand that West would use her son's vocals.
+West's choice to use AI was criticized, which he responded to by comparing it to Auto-Tune, a technology that faced similar backlash before becoming widely accepted in music.
 He said Bully was scheduled for release on June 15, coinciding with North's birthday.
 On February 9, he released "Beauty and the Beast" on his website.
 On March 20, West said that "Melrose", a song featuring Playboi Carti and Ty Dolla Sign from the preview tracklist, would not be on the album.
 He replied to a fan that he would turn it into a solo song.
-West's decision to cut "Melrose" likely stems from his anger over not being featured on Carti's third studio album, Music.

-West held a concert at Shanghai, China on July 12 in support of Bully, performing the album's previously released singles alongside older songs from his discography.
+West initially announced a release date of June 15, 2025, coinciding with the 12th birthday of North.
+Three early versions of the record were surprise released, each with different track listings, on March 18, via his X account.
+They were hosted through the website Frame.io.
+West stated the album was a work in progress and expressed regret for using AI, saying he had grown to hate it.
+West intended to work on the album further, as well as re-record the lyrics with his own vocals, adding that he may not release it on digital streaming platforms because of his belief that "streams are fake and the French and Jewish record labels treat artists like prostitutes".

+West released a "screening version", a "post Hype version", and a "post post[sic] Hype version".
+On March 22, 2025, West published the screening version, dated December 2024, on YouTube.
+Media publications noted track list differences across the versions.
+The screening version does not feature "Melrose", which is the last song on others.
+The YouTube and Apple Music releases were taken down shortly after being uploaded without explanation.